AdobeDocs/commerce-merchant-services.en/help/payment-services/configure-dashboard.md

 1. To save your changes, click **[!UICONTROL Save]** at the top right of the page.

-   >[!NOTE]
-   >
-   >A modal appears when you try to leave this view with unsaved changes.
-This modal prompts you to either save or discard those changes.
+   If you try to navigate away from this view without saving your changes, a modal appears that prompts you to discard changes, keep editing, or save changes.

 1. Navigate to **[!UICONTROL System]** > **[!UICONTROL Cache Management]** and click **[!UICONTROL Flush Cache]** to refresh all invalid caches.